-The study was conducted at hematology and oncology clinic at specialized Pediatric hospital in Benha city, Kaluobia Governorate; patient clinic is composed of two clinics for general examination of children and treatment and 57357 hospital for pediatric oncology.
-The leukemia unit at 57357 hospital includes one section for both sexes' patients, the capacity of this is 40 beds.
+The study was conducted at a hematology and oncology clinic at a specialized Pediatric hospital in Benha city, Kaluobia Governorate; patient clinic is composed of two clinics for general examination of children and treatment and 57357 hospital for pediatric oncology.
+The leukemia unit at 57357 hospitals includes one section for both sexes patients, the capacity of this is 40 beds.